 In the final stanza, the speaker explains how everything turned out badly from the perspective of the past.
-In this moment the future has become present and now “will be past.”
+At this moment, the future has become present, and now “will be past.”
 Larkin uses a metaphor to describe the future as a “valley cropped by fat neglected chances.”
 Everything that grows in the past is a missed opportunity.
-It is there that all of one’s hopes and dreams died.
+It is there that all of one’s hopes and dreams die.

 He explains how humans are more likely than not to forbear to “fleece” the opportunities when they are presented.
 Rather than taking responsibility for our lack of motivation or inability to successfully form the future, “we blame our last / Threadbare perspectives.”
 Humanity will come up with any excuse to keep from being the root of the problem.
 It is easier to blame an external force one can’t control than to realize it’s all in one’s power to control the future.

 The last two words of this piece, “seasonal decrease” suggest that Larkin saw the progression of timelessness like a forward march and more like a cycle.
 Humanity looks to the future, misses out on opportunities to create it, and then finds something else to blame.
 This happens over and over again as the seasons.